MonoidDev/zod-toolkit/packages/zod-monaco-reporter/README.md

 Parameters:

 1. value: Any value needs validation.
 Notice that currently the value needs to be JSON serializable or it cannot be displayed correctly.
-2. schema: The zod schema used to verify the `value`.
+2. schema?: The zod schema used to verify the `value`.
+3. error?: A ZodError for the result.
+The errors will be rendered regardless of the schema.
+It is useful if you don't know the schema.
-3. name?: Optional.
+4. name?: Optional.
 The name of the data.
 It needs to be unique for the Monaco Editor the match each `value` to its own `Model`.
 If you don't provide one, we generate a random name for you.